 THE THREAT OF ANTI MICROBIAL RESISTANCE (AMR)

 Martin Kavanagh MVB MRCVS Cert.
 DHH, a veterinarian from Tipperary who has been a herd health consultant for 20 years, says that the inappropriate use of anti-microbials in the treatment and management of animal disease contributes to the development of resistant populations of pathological bacteria.

+He discussed the threat of AMR to both animal and human health.
 “The inevitable curtailment of antibiotic use will require a much greater understanding of the interrelationship between animal genetics, environment design, feed management, and the capacity of the people working with the animals, in order to prevent disease from impacting on the animals’ health and welfare.”

 Mr Kavanagh draws on experience of working in Scandinavia, where there are restrictions on the amount and type of antibiotics used by farmers and veterinary surgeons, looking at the concept of integrated systems in calf rearing in reducing calf ‘sick days’ and mortality, versus some of the current constraints in Irish systems to calf health and welfare.

 IMPACT OF PRE-WEANING ON PERFORMANCE OF DAIRY HEIFER CALVES